Sree-Vishnu-Varthini/Dummy-Home/README.md

 - Help homeowners make informed decisions to reduce energy wastage and lower costs.

 ## Target Audience

+This project is designed for individuals and organizations seeking to enhance home safety, energy efficiency, and convenience through automation.
+The key target audiences include:
 - Homeowners
 - Families
 - Elderly residents